nzsaurabh/local-ai-packaged/README.md

 This project (originally created by the n8n team, link at the top of the README) is licensed under the Apache License 2.0 - see the
 [LICENSE](LICENSE) file for details.

+## About This Fork

+This project is a modified version of [coleam00/local-ai-packaged](https://github.com/coleam00/local-ai-packaged) and is licensed under the Apache 2.0 License.
+See `LICENSE` for details.